rugg2/rugg2.github.io/index.md

 - [A/B testing - bootstrap and bayesian perspective](https://rugg2.github.io/AB%20testing%20mathematics%20-%20part%20two.html).
 This post explores how to represent and interpret data while it is being collected.
 In this post we take a concrete marketing A/B test with various conversion rates and revenue per customer in each case.
 After quickly going over bootstrap methods to estimate uncertainty, we consider Bayesian probabilities as a way to model previous knowledge.
 In particular we enter some details about conjugate priors.

 **Python**
+- LSTM neural network generating jazz impro, based on the 5th course of the Deep Learning Coursera specialisation.
+[Listen to an example!](https://rugg2.github.io/project_files/jazz_impro_generated_by_romains_lstm.mp3)

 - [Vulgarisation medium blog post](https://medium.com/vortechsa/turning-a-repetitive-business-task-into-a-self-improving-process-929c6b9a52dc) on how a couple of hours of machine learning can turn a repetitive business task into an automated self-improving process. _2019_

 - Very simple chatbot engine implementing (a simplified version of) the architecture of a [paper](https://papers.nips.cc/paper/5846-end-to-end-memory-networks.pdf) on a [Facebook](https://research.fb.com/downloads/babi/) dataset of Stories, Questions and Answers.
 The paper presents a structure to (a) represent the Stories as bag of words and taking into account word sequence within the sentence, and sequence between sentences, and (b) combine the stories and questions into some sort of prediction through some sort of LSTM RNN. _2019_